-FY 2019 Opportunity Actual Executive 2019 Base Salary 2019 Target Bonus (as a % of base salary) Target Bonus (\$) Corporate Multiplier Individual Performance Multiplier 2019 Earned Bonus Bonnie H. Anderson \$580,000 100% \$580,000 100% \$580,000 Keith Kennedy \$450,000 55% \$247,500 100% 100% \$247,500 Giulia C. Kennedy \$421,000 55% \$231,550 100% 110% \$254,700 John Hanna \$375,000 55% \$206,250 100% 100% \$206,300 Christopher Hall 1
+Origin al FY 2020 Oppo ortunity Actual Executive 2020 Base Salary 2020 Target Bonu (as a % of base salary) Corporate Multiplier Individual Performance Multiplier 2020 Earned Bonus Bonnie Anderson \$625,000 100% \$625,000 100% - \$625,000 Keith Kennedy \$450,000 55% \$247,500 100% 105% \$260,000 Giulia Kennedy \$451,000 55% \$248,050 100% 101% \$250,000 John Hanna \$395,000 55% \$217,250 100% 104% \$225,000 James Erlinger III 1 \$400,000 55% - 100% 100% \$95,000

-1 Mr. Hall retired on July 1, 2019, and therefore did not receive an annual incentive award for the past year.
+1 Mr. Erlinger joined our company on July 29, 2020 and therefore received a prorated incentive award for the past year based on a contractually stipulated individual multiplier of 100%.

-Equity Compensation.
+Equity Compensation

 A significant portion of executive pay is delivered as long-term incentives, or equity awards, which are designed to align executive officers' interests with stockholder interests, promote retention through the reward of long-term company performance, and encourage ownership in our company.
 Equity awards are designed to encourage high performance by and long-term tenure for executive officers, thereby strongly aligning executive officers' interests with the interests of our stockholders.

-We have historically granted equity awards in the form of stock options and restricted stock units ("RSUs").
+We have historically granted equity awards in the form of stock options and RSUs.
 We believe that stock options, which are granted with exercise prices equal to the fair market value of our common stock on the date of grant and vest over a four-year period, provide an appropriate long-term incentive for our executive officers, since the stock options reward them only to the extent that our stock price increases.
 Likewise, we believe that RSU awards reward our executive officers with long-term stock price appreciation while simultaneously helping us retain our executive officers, as restricted stock units provide some value to the recipient even if the market price of our common stock declines.

-In 2018, we granted performance-based share award ("PSUs") to certain of our named executive officers to further incentivize our executives to drive long-term growth and promote alignment of our stockholders' interests with the financial interests of our executives, as discussed further below.
+In 2018, we granted a one-time special performance-based share award ("PSU") to our named executive officers to further incentivize our executives to drive long-term growth and promote alignment of our stockholders' interests with the financial interests of our executives.
+These 2018 PSUs were achieved as of the end of December 31, 2019 and became fully vested on February 21, 2021, as described fully in our proxy statement for the year ended December 31, 2019.
 The compensation committee believes that PSUs provide an appropriate long-term incentive for our executive officers, as PSUs reward our executive officers only to the extent those performance measures are met.
+The compensation committee (and, in the case of our CEO, our board of directors), has again granted PSUs in February 2021 to certain of our NEOs as a significant portion of their 2021 total equity compensation.

 The compensation committee initially determines the size of equity grants by considering the executive officer's position and market data of our peer group companies as provided by Radford.
 The compensation committee then takes into consideration each named executive officer's recent performance history, his or her potential for future responsibility and criticality of his or her work to the long-term success of our company and the retention value of outstanding awards.
 The compensation committee has the discretion to give relative weight to each of these factors as it sets the size of the equity grant to appropriately create an opportunity for reward based on increasing stockholder value.
-With the formation of the new leadership team following our COO's retirement in July 2019, certain named executive officers received an additional 32,000 RSUs for retention purposes and to reinforce teamwork across the executives.
-Our Chief Executive Officer did not receive an additional award of RSUs.